Import Underlying Entities

 Within the ‘Financials’ tool, you can click on any line item on the Profit & Loss or Balance Sheet to discover the breakdown across the consolidated group.

 To view a detailed breakdown of your consolidated group with side-by-side Consolidated and Single-entity financials, go to the 'Reports' section to the Excel report titled ‘Multi-currency consolidated financial results, including eliminations’.

 Inter-company eliminations and exchange rate adjustments are also displayed.

 The eliminations feature in Fathom assists to remove the impact of transactions between companies in a group, and therefore provides a more accurate view of consolidated performance.

 A typical use of an elimination would be to account for inter-company loans or inter-company management fees within a group.

 Fathom also provides a more detailed approach for Multi-Currency eliminations, for more information please refer to this article: Multi-currency Eliminations.

 Exchange Rates and Methodology

-Fathom sources historical exchange rates from Open Exchange Rates.
+Fathom sources our default historical exchange rates from Open Exchange Rates.
 Fathom uses an inter-bank (without retail fluctuations), mid-market (average of buy/sell rates), rate which is calculated end-of-day using an average of rates from the preceding day.

 For monthly data, Fathom uses the average exchange rate over the month to translate the Profit & Loss accounts.
 Fathom uses the month end exchange rate for translating Balance Sheet accounts.